 Failure to Meet or Adhere to Eligibility Requirements

 State funding assistance for cleanup is not always completely free for the property owner or responsible party.
 Several of the eligibility programs have additional requirements that must be honored.
-These requirements can include deductible payments and LCAR preparation.
-See SOP - 3.
-Deductible and CAPs webpage for procedures for requesting deductibles and what to do if there is no response from the property owner or responsible party.
+These requirements can include a deductible or LCAR preparation.
 Access to the site to perform the cleanup is a statutory requirement for all of the funding assistance programs.
 Note that the mandatory site access requirement applies only to the facility at which the discharge was reported and made eligible.
 Access to off‑site properties must be obtained independently, and the OGC can provide assistance in obtaining off-site access.
-Owners/responsible parties who fail to adhere to the program requirements, for example, by declining to pay the deductible, declining to prepare the LCAR, or by denying access to the property, risk losing or delaying state funding.
+Owners/responsible parties who fail to adhere to the program requirements, for example, declining to prepare the LCAR, or by denying access to the property, risk losing or delaying state funding.
 The consequences of failing to adhere to the eligibility requirements may subject the property owner/responsible party to enforcement by DEP, a local government or a third party to compel cleanup of the site.
 This enforcement can include requiring the property owner/responsible party to perform the cleanup at their own expense and court action to compel site access.
 In some cases, the state may go forward with the cleanup and then pursue cost recovery or place a lien on the property to cover the cost of cleanup.
 The exact consequences will depend on the circumstances.
 Site Managers should discuss recalcitrant owners/responsible parties with their Supervisor and Section Leader, who may then refer the issue to the OGC for guidance and any legal action that may be appropriate.